European Union law

 Block 4: European Union law in close-up,

 Parallel to these units, you are going to explore the EU’s judiciary by following a case study.
 This study will be running parallel to the module content just mentioned, starting in your study week six.
-You will be exploring one specific case decided by an EU court by following a series of activities on the Open Studio platform.
+You'll be exploring one specific case decided by an EU court by following a series of activities on the Open Studio platform.
 Some of these activities will ask you to share your results with fellow students to allow and facilitate lively discussions and encourage peer review and feedback.

 The delivery of content via the module website will be supported by online and face to face learning events.
 The face to face events are going to be delivered in the form of three day schools, which are spread across the module to prepare you directly for the various assessment points.
-There will be online equivalents for those events as well as additional OU live sessions supporting your skill development in certain areas.
+There will be online equivalents for those events as well as additional online sessions supporting your skill development in certain areas.

 You will learn